NeoTR/BetterCrosshairs/README.md

 # BetterCrosshairs

-BetterCrosshairs is a simple Windows program written in C++ that creates a customizable crosshair overlay on your screen.
+BetterCrosshairs is a light-weight Windows program written in C++ that creates a customizable crosshair overlay on your screen.
 This can be useful for gamers or anyone who wants a more visible crosshair while using applications or playing games.
+It is made for games like Fortnite and Apex Legends but would work for most other games.

 ## Features